 The micro-level information of the CEX data allows me to scrutinize prevalent narratives on US tax policy.
-A systematic study of government documents covering the 1980 to 2006 period reveals that, over the entire sample and independent of the government's political background, three narratives repeatedly emerge: tax changes are directed toward low-income people, are pro-business, and are pro-family.
+A systematic study of government documents covering the 1980 to 2006 period reveals that, over the entire sample and independent of the government's political background, three narratives repeatedly emerge: tax changes are directed toward low-income people, are supportive for large business owners, and are pro-family.
 To empirically validate these political statements, I decompose the cross-sectional disposable income distribution according to personal characteristics, discriminating between (i) entrepreneurs and non-entrepreneurs, and (ii) families and non-families.

-I document that tax cuts throughout the 1980 to 2006 period generate a significant boost in GDP and aggregate disposable income, but the benefits are spread unevenly across households: they hurt the bottom and center of the distribution and benefit the rich independent of the tax shock measure.
-For instance, after a one standard deviation cut in the average tax rate that increases aggregate disposable income on impact by 0.16 % at the median, the 10th percentile experiences a decrease in after-tax income of 0.5 %, while the 90th percentile benefits with an income increase of 0.1 %.
-Hence, my findings do not lend empirical substance to political rhetoric selling tax changes as targeted toward low-income households.
-However, they support political claims according to which tax changes foster business and families.
-I find that entrepreneurs and families benefit more from tax cuts than non-entrepreneurs and non-families.
+I document that tax cuts throughout the 1980 to 2006 period generate a significant boost in GDP and aggregate disposable income, but lead to increased overall inequality.
+The benefits are spread unevenly across households: they hurt the bottom and center of the distribution and benefit the rich.
+For instance, after a one standard deviation cut in the average tax rate that increases aggregate disposable income by 0.12% at the median, the 5th percentile experiences a decrease in after-tax income of 0.01%, while the 95th percentile gains 0.12%.